isomerpages/nlb-IOHA2020/_programme/ioha-awards.md

 ***International Oral History Association Media Award 2020*** (available to an oral history production in any medium other than a book)

-**Eligibility:** To be eligible, the oral history production must have been ‘published’ in the calendar years 2018, 2019 and up until 31 December 2020.
+**Eligibility:** To be eligible, the oral history production must have been ‘published’ in the calendar years 2017, 2018 and up until 31 December 2019.
 Applicants must be members of the IOHA.

 The two award winners will each receive a scholarship to attend the 2020 conference, and all shortlisted applicants will also be posted on the IOHA website.
 The judging panel may award a joint prize and/or Commendations for Excellence to outstanding runners-up.
-Winners will be announced at the IOHA conference in Singapore, 23—27 August 2021.
+Winners will be announced at the IOHA virtual conference, 23—27 August 2021.

-**How to Apply:** *Applicants must email an application as a Word document or PDF attachment, to each of the judges listed below, to reach them by* the **closing date, 31 January 2021.**
+**How to Apply:** *Applicants must email an application as a Word document or PDF attachment, to each of the judges listed below, to reach them by* the **closing date, 31 January 2020.**

  **Your application must include:**